 Officers of NOBTS' Department of Campus Police have the authority to ask persons for identification and to determine whether individuals have lawful business at NOBTS.
 NOBTS Campus Police have the authority to issue parking tickets, which are billed to financial accounts of students, faculty, and staff.
 Campus Police do not possess arrest power.
 Criminal incidents are referred to the local police who have jurisdiction on the campus.
-The Department of Campus Police maintains a highly professional working relationship with the New Orleans Police Department.
+The Department of Campus Police Department.
 All crime victims and witnesses are strongly encouraged to immediately report the crime to the Department of Campus Police and the appropriate police agency.
 Prompt reporting will assure timely warning notices on-campus and timely disclosure of crime statistics.